lengoctu70/transcript-write/docs/project-overview-pdr.md

 ## Notes for Development Teams

-- Phase 4 begins with implementing the Validator module
+- Phase 5 begins with implementing the Streamlit UI
 - All modules should follow patterns in `code-standards.md`
 - API integration uses tenacity for robust retry handling (Phase 3 complete)
-- Cost tracking integrated in llm_processor module (Phase 3 complete)
+- Cost tracking integrated in cost_estimator module (Phase 4 complete)
-- Test coverage: 30 passing tests, 100% for llm_processor
+- Test coverage: 94 passing tests, 100% for Phase 4 modules